 An important part of illusory correlation is that there are distinctive features or characteristics.
 In other words, people are more likely to incorrectly identify a distinctive variable than one that is not so noticeable.

 For instance, Jason wears a pair of red pants for his interview.
 He gets the job and attributes it to his new ‘lucky red pants’.
 Even though he was wearing a new shirt and shoes.
 The fact was that the pants were distinctive and therefore more easily attributable.

 Distinctive features and illusory correlation also help explain why and how stereotypes form and endure.
 For instance, we may come across one individual that appears to be sleeping on the job and being lazy.
 In turn, it is easy enough to attribute that to a distinctive feature.
 In many cases, this defaults to the color of their skin, sex, age, or other distinctive features.

 What we see is a cause and effect situation, driven by an illusory correlation.
 This person is lazy.
 Why?
 Well, the color of their skin is an easy correlation to conclude.
-We then see people take that illusory correlation forward to other scenarios.
+We then see people take that correlation forward to other scenarios.
 This can also be made worse by the confirmation bias which only seeks to reaffirm the existing illusory correlation.